AS-Sajid-18/AS-Sajid-18/README.md

 ---

 ### ⚡ About Me
-I am an aspiring **Systems Engineer** based in Bangladesh, currently studying at **Dinajpur Government College**.
+I am an aspiring **Systems Engineer** based in Bangladesh, currently studying at **Dinajpur Government College (DGC)**.
 My work sits at the intersection of hardware and human-computer interaction.
 I believe in building technology that isn't just functional, but life-changing.

 - 🔭 **Current Focus:** AI-integrated assistive wearables and IoT mesh networks.
 - 🌱 **Hobbyist Botanist:** Applying engineering logic to urban gardening and organic plant nutrition.